Upfield Family Website

 Upfield’s first published book was The House of Cain in 1928.
 It wasn’t until The Barrakee Mystery that he introduced the character of Inspector Napoleon Bonaparte, affectionately known as ‘Bony’.
 Bony was a mixed blood Aboriginal famous for using technics he learnt in the bush to track down his suspects.
 Bony is also known as Boney for the American market and was also used in 70's Australian TV series (BONEY) which was also distributed overseas in high demand.

-His Works over the years have been published in several languages such as French, German, Italian often out selling the Australian market.
+His Works over the years have been published in the UK, USA and in several languages such as French, German, Italian, out selling the Australian market.

 Bonaparte Holding Pty Ltd

-William A. Upfield, Grandson and Governing Director at Bonaparte Holdings Pty Ltd holds all Copyrights on Arthur Upfield’s work .
+William A. Upfield, Grandson and Governing Director at Bonaparte Holdings Pty Ltd holds all Copyrights on Arthur Upfield’s work including Film, Stage, Print & Audio .
 The word BONY is trademarked.